The National Risk Assessment (NRA) identifies the primary concern for money laundering and terrorist financing risks that countries have.

 Governments aim to detect and prevent a possible money laundering and terrorist financing crime with the National Risk assessment.

 Globalization is making all the countries of the world increasingly interconnected.
-Governments engage in joint activities in many areas such as health, technology, and economy, creating a national risk environment.
+Governments engage in joint activities in many areas such as health, technology, and the economy, creating a national risk environment.

 On the other hand, NRA is implemented to properly risk management and support the risk environment's decisions emerging with globalization.